mozilla/ActiveData/docs/Qb_Expressions.md

 `count` Operator
 ----------------

-For counting the number of not-NULL values.
+For counting the number of not-null values.

 		{"count": [expr1, expr2, ... expr3]}

-NULLS are not counted
+`nulls` are not counted

 		{"count": []} ⇒ 0